owolabioromidayo/owolabioromidayo.github.io/_posts/2023-12-10-Why-does-fib(40)-Elude-my-Sh_tty-Interpreter.md

 ### > Trying a proper implementation

-I thought the issue was purely with my own horrible implementation.
-I found a well written C++ implementation of the lox interpreter and gave it fib(40) to chew on.
+I thought the issue was purely with my horrible implementation.
+I found a well-written C++ implementation of the lox interpreter and gave it fib(40) to chew on.
 But alas, it did not work either

 ### > Finding out why

-Well this made me really neglect any hope of improving my C++ implementation, as I was more drawn to why this was happening.
-Was Java actually better than C++?
+Well, this made me neglect any hope of improving my C++ implementation, as I was more drawn to why this was happening.
+Was Java better than C++?
 I couldn’t bring myself to believe it.
-I had originally thought implementing the lox interpreter in C++ would win me better performance.
+I had originally thought implementing the lox interpreter in C++ would give me better performance.
 I had been too naive.

 I started investigating why this was happening.

 ### > Java vs C++

 The two important differences between Java and C++ in this situation would be the JIT and GC.
-Since C++ uses Ahead of Time Compilation, and the only code presented to it doesnt hint anything about the nature of the programs that will be executed, it cannot outperform Java's Just In Time compilation system, which selectively compiles hot functions during execution. (more detail)
+Since C++ uses Ahead-of-Time Compilation, and the only code presented to it doesn't hint anything about the nature of the programs that will be executed, it cannot outperform Java's Just In Time compilation system, which selectively compiles hot functions during execution. (more detail)

 The second important difference between Java and C++ would be garbage collection.
-In short, Java uses a mark and sweep algorithm for garbage collection during GC pauses and this fares well for mass alloc/dealloc of small objects while C++ requires manual management and temporary allocs/deallocs especially on the heap are expensive, even more so for hundreds of objects.
+In short, Java uses a mark and sweep algorithm for garbage collection during GC pauses and this fares well for mass alloc/dealloc of small objects while C++ requires manual management and temporary allocs/deallocs, especially on the heap are expensive, even more so for hundreds of objects.

-While this is all nice and good, I tried to find more information on how exactly this JIT magic works for any JVM, and while there are some open source JVMs, I didnt go too deep.
-I looked at some books to maybe see some general algorithms, and I didn't really find what I was looking for.
-I learnt about the tradeoffs between running on the VM and compilation, hotspots and running JIT in tandem, but it wasnt enough.
+While this is all nice and good, I tried to find more information on how exactly this JIT magic works for any JVM, and while there are some open-source JVMs, I didn't go too deep.
+I read some books hoping to gain more insight into the JIT's workings, but I didn't find what I was looking for.
+I learnt about the tradeoffs between running on the VM and compilation, hotspots and running JIT in tandem, but it wasn't enough.
 Still magic to me.

 ### > The real culprit (temp allocs/deallocs)